 We have four major directions:

-- Multiscale engineering of immune cells and lymphoid organs: Our interest is in developing ex vivo immune organoids and on-chip technologies to understand the process through which the B and T cells interact in the immune system to make antibodies.
-We are interested in multiscale engineering strategies for the design and development of B and T-cell-based immunotherapies.
-The engineered ex vivo immune organs have applications in immunity, cancer, infections, and inflammation.
+- Multiscale Engineering of Immune Cells and Lymphoid Organisms: We are interested in developing ex vivo immune organoids and on-chip technologies to understand how B and T cells interact in the immune system to make antibodies.
+We are also interested in multiscale engineering strategies for the design and development of B and T-cell-based immunotherapies.
+The engineered ex vivo immune organs have immunity, cancer, infections, aging, and inflammation applications.